-Students investigate the causes of World War Two, including Japanese expansion across the Asian Pacific Region.
-There is an examination of key events such as: Pearl Harbour, the fall of Singapore and the bombing of Darwin.
-These key events had an impact on World War Two on the Australian home front.
+Students investigate the causes of World War II, focusing on Japanese expansion across the Asia Pacific region.
+There is an examination of key events such as Pearl Harbour, the Fall of Singapore, the Kokoda Track and the bombing of Darwin.
+The impact of World War II on the Australian home front is also explored.

-Topic 2: Rights and Freedoms (1945 - present) Students investigate struggles for human rights which includes how rights and freedoms have been ignored, demanded or achieved in Australia and the global context.
-We also have a look at the American Civil Rights movement with Martin Luther King.
-Did this experience in the USA impact the Aboriginal Civil Rights Movement and, if so, how?
+Topic 2: Rights and Freedoms (1945 - present)

+Students investigate struggles for human rights which includes how rights and freedoms have been ignored, demanded or achieved in Australia.
+The influence of the US Civil Rights Movement on Australia is explored, along with the significance of major events such as the Wave Hill Walk-off and the 1967 Referendum.

-Topic 3: The Globalising World: Popular Culture Students undertake an examination of global influences on Australian popular culture.
-This can be influences from Britain and the USA in the areas of music, film and television.
-We look at music, film and television from the 1940s to the 1980s.
-How did the Sunbury Rock Festival or films such as Crocodile Dundee influence our Popular Culture?
+Topic 3: The Globalising World: Popular Culture

+Students undertake an examination of global influences on Australian popular culture including in music, film and television.
+Students also explore developments in fashion, leisure, technology, sport, art and food post-World War II to the present.